gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 .. math:: y_{nn} = W_k z_{k-1} + b_k

-We use the MLPRegressor package (scikit-learn version v0.24.2) with default settings to train three 2-layer neural networks.
-The revenue and startup surrogates contain two hidden layers with 100 nodes in the first hidden layer and 50 nodes in the second.
-The zone surrogate contains two hidden layers of 100 nodes.
+We use the MLPRegressor package (Keras version v2.8.0 Scikit Learn version v0.24.2) with default settings to train three 2-layer neural networks.The revenue and startup surrogates contain two hidden layers with 100 nodes in the first hidden layer and 50 nodes in the second (for the annual zone output surrogate, 100 nodes in both layers).

 Three NN surrogate models are trained in “train_nstartups.py”, “train_revenue.py” and “train_zones”.
 The input training data can be read in or simulated using available python packages and 1/3 of the training data are split for testing the